 SingleSpeed Brewery

-The new kid on the block recently opened to much fanfare, thanks in large part to a lofty reputation that preceded its arrival.
+The new kid on the block opened to much fanfare, thanks in large part to a lofty reputation that preceded its arrival.
 The Waterloo-based brewery built its reputation on cool vibes, a sustainability ethos (to wit, their new roof has cells for solar power to offset the electricity use), and a notable portfolio of beer styles that all impress.
-And their new taproom was built to impress as well – you’ll find a restaurant, two patios, and firepits, all nestled along the east bank of the Des Moines River, a stone’s throw away from Principal Park.
+And their taproom was built to impress as well – you’ll find a restaurant, two patios, and firepits, all nestled along the east bank of the Des Moines River, a stone’s throw away from Principal Park.
 They brought their most iconic beers with them, like Tip the Cow (Milk Stout) and Gable (Munich Helles), along with some fun Des Moines-only surprises.
 We’ll say it.
 We’ve got the need for speed.

 Flagship beers: Tip the Cow (Milk Stout), Tricycle (Cream Ale), Gable (Helles)